wangxf2000/OneNodeCDPCluster/README.md

-# Single Node CDP Data Center Cluster
+# Single Node CDP Private Cloud Base Cluster

-This script automatically sets up a CDP Data Center Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.
+This script automatically sets up a CDP Private Cloud Base Trial cluster on the public cloud on a single VM with the services preconfigured in a template file.

 - CDSW
 - MiNiFi